 Toronto is not the capital of Canada but with a population of over 2,600,000, Toronto is the biggest city in Canada.
-Located in the province of Southern Ontario on the north-western shore of Lake Ontario, one of the Great Lakes, Toronto really is a one of the world's most diverse cities, a recent census showed some 50% of residents had been born outside of Canada, and whilst English is the main language spoken, the city is proud of its French roots.
+Located in the province of Southern Ontario on the north-western shore of Lake Ontario, one of the Great Lakes, Toronto really is a one of the world’s most diverse cities.
+A recent census showed some 50% of residents had been born outside of Canada, and whilst English is the main language spoken, the city remains proud of its French roots.

-Modern-day Toronto is a centre for the arts, finance and communications, especially television production, as the city houses the headquarters of Canada's major national broadcast networks and media outlets.
+Modern-day Toronto is a centre for the arts, finance communications especially television production as the city houses the headquarters of Canada’s major national broadcast networks and media outlets.
 The city is well known for its skyscrapers and high-rise buildings, particularly the CN Tower, which at 553.3 metres, is the tallest free-standing structure in the Western Hemisphere.
-Toronto consistently rates as one of the world's most liveable cities by the Economist Intelligence Unit and the Mercer Quality of Living Survey.
+Toronto consistently rates as one of the world’s most liveable cities by the Economist Intelligence Unit and the Mercer Quality of Living Survey.

-New Zealanders need an Immigrant Visa to live in Canada, and details of how to obtain one can be found at the Canadian Government’s Visa and Immigration website at www.canadainternational.gc.ca/new_zealand-nouvelle_zelande/come-venir_canada/visiting-visiter.aspx?lang=eng
+New Zealanders need an Immigrant Visa to live in Canada, and details of how to obtain one can be found on the Canadian Government’s Visa and Immigration website.

-Many migrants have found it helpful to set up a Canadian bank account before relocating.
-This makes it easy for converted money to be transferred straight to your account, as well as minimising the need to carry cash while travelling.
-There are many banks in Toronto who offer an on-line sign-up service.
+Many migrants who have relocated to Calgary have found it helpful to set up a Canadian bank account before moving to the country.
+This makes it easy for converted money to be transferred straight in to your account, as well as minimising the need to carry cash while travelling.
+There are many banks in Calgary who offer an on-line sign-up service.

 If you do choose to drive in Toronto, the first point to bear in mind is that in Canada, they drive on the opposite side of the road to that in New Zealand.

-You can drive in Canada on a NZ drivers licence for up to three months, but it is recommended that you apply for an International Driver Permit, and if staying in Canada, you should apply for a Canadian driving licence.
+You can drive in Canada on a NZ drivers licence for up to three months, but it is recommended that you apply for an International Driver Permit.
+If you are staying in Canada permanently, you should apply for a Canadian driving licence.

-Toronto Pearson International Airport www.torontopearson.com operates flights from some 75 airlines, to over 180 destinations not just within Canada, but around the world.
+Toronto Pearson International Airport is a major flights hub (www.torontopearson.com) and operates flights from some 75 airlines, to over 180 destinations not just within Canada, but around the world.

 Toronto is home to six universities and over a 100 centres of higher education, combining to house approximately 187,000 undergraduate students across the city.
 In terms of the local schooling system, there are both private and public education services available for children in Toronto.
 The school year begins in September and ends in June.